tektechnologies/Instructor-Prep/201/class_9.md

 newDataRow.textContent = this.shopName.

 - Start the debugger and stop and check the this.shopName to see if you get it again.
+## Event listeners
+- Which element are we listening to?
+- What event are we listening for on that element -What js code should run when that event happens

 # Working in the console today